cloudigrade/frontigrade/README.md

 *Forcing an http status moves outside normal server behavior and can lead to unexpected results and combinations.
 Correlation does not always equate to an issue.*

 #### Debugging Redux
 This project makes use of React & Redux.
-To enable Redux console logging, within the `[REPO]/client` directory, add a `.env.local` (dotenv) file with the follow line
+To enable Redux console logging, within the repository root directory, add a `.env.local` (dotenv) file with the follow line
   ```
   REACT_APP_DEBUG_MIDDLEWARE=true
   ```